 A planned purchase is better than an unplanned purchase.
 By knowing that you need to buy a new phone in two months, you’ll start preparing for that.

 You can cut a few costs and save money for a new phone or work extra hours to earn more or you’ll do both (best option).

 Once you prepare a strategy for your planned purchase, the process gets easier and you know that by purchasing that item you’re not harming your finances in any way.

 5. Follow The Grocery List (Always!)

-These are impulsive spends, you saw it and thought that it would be necessary but 7/10 times it’s not.
+These are impulsive spending, you saw it and thought that it would be necessary but 7/10 times it’s not.

-Rule of thumb is 30 minutes before you head out to a grocery store, make a list, add all the items you’re planning to buy, all the things you need and a few things for your cravings.
+The rule of thumb is 30 minutes before you head out to a grocery store, make a list, add all the items you’re planning to buy, all the things you need, and a few things for your cravings.

 Once you have shortlisted everything you are planning to buy, go to the store and make cash purchases.
 Yes! cash is the way to go if saving is the way you want to go.

 You’re a warrior so what exactly does a warrior do?
 Create two piggy banks?

 I don’t literally mean a piggy bank!
 I mean two savings accounts – one that you must use for your expenses and savings and the other one for your unexpected expenses aka Emergency Fund.